Planning Your Project Schedule

 Entering into a Construction Contract

 Once the drawings are at the appropriate level of completeness for your project, contractors will need anywhere from 3-4 weeks to create accurate fixed-price bids, or maybe a bit longer for a complex new house project.
 This is true whether you’re competitively bidding the project or just asking one contractor to bid.
 You’ll probably spend another couple of weeks agreeing on a contract and signing it.
 This can be done along-side of project design and documentation if you enter into a negotiated situation with a contractor instead of bidding the project competitively once drawings and specifications are complete.
+We usually allow for roughly 2 months from the date we send out the pricing documents to bid and the start of construction.

 What Else Can Make a Project Take Longer?